-For the majority of primary school children (80%) required hard copies of books.
-Primary schools offered a book rental scheme for 68% of children and the majority of parents availed of this initiative.
+The majority of primary school children (92%) are primarily required to use hard copies of books.
+Primary schools offered a book rental scheme for 61% of children and the majority of parents availed of this initiative.
 However, almost 40% of parents said they would like to see more widespread use of laptops, iPads and eReaders in an effort to reduce the cost of books.

 There are some measures parents can take to reduce the cost of sending their children to primary school, such as providing packed lunches, walking to school and availing of book rental schemes.
 Other solutions to minimising the financial burden of children's education is early planning and financial saving.

 Looking specifically at parents' saving behaviour, the Zurich Cost of Education research found that 72% of parents have a savings account and save an average of €5,299 per year.
 Half of those savers say their top saving priority is to cover their children's education costs.
 Furthermore, one quarter of parents have managed to save less than €500 in their savings account to date.